Montecri/GNSSTimeServer/README.md

 There is provision to turn the displays on and off.
 This can be done by connecting a PIR motion sensor or a switch to the A0 pin on the NodeMCU.

-The code is in two files, main.cpp in the src directory and definitions.h in the includes directory.
-It is higly recommended to use PlatformIO to compile it.
-That way all the libraries needed will be installed automatically.
-The PlatformIO .ini file is also provided in the src directory.

-To use this server, set your clock to connect to WiFi using the SSID and password specified in the code.
+To use this server, set your clock to connect to WiFi using the SSID and password specified in the definitions.h file.
 Then set the IP address for the time server it calls to 192.168.4.1.
 That is the address an ESP8266 uses when it's in server mode.
 The server will assign IP addresses to clients on its network starting with 192.168.4.2.

 A custom enclosure was built for the server using walnut and acrylic.